yolkie-nelson/wheres-my-stuff/journals/nelly.md

+## Journal Entries

+### 12/17/23
-12/17/23: Cloned repo & began coding.
-Established Postgress Database and started Authenticator.
+- Cloned repo & began coding
+- Established Postgres Database
+- Started working on Authenticator

+### 12/18/23
-12/18/23: Refactored accounts queries and routers to try to make it work.
-Struggled with authentication but worked through several errors and eventually resolved it.
-Was successfully able to create an account with an access token.
-Did this on a new 'authentication' branch.
+- Refactored accounts queries and routers to make it work

-12/19/23:
+- Struggled with authentication but resolved several errors
+- Successfully created an account with an access token
+- Created and worked on the 'authentication' branch

+### 12/19/23
+- Began equipment and equipment type queries and routers